Dividends are NOT New Income, but merely a Forced Withdrawal

 The U.S. Congress tax law taxes a dividend when it is distributed to you, regardless if it is to be reinvested or not.
 When a stock or fund dividend is distributed to you (subtracted from your stock value that you already own), it becomes "realized gain", because you do have the money received, and do owe the tax then (on its gains).
 Your remaining stock price dropped that day by the same dollars-per-share value as the distributed dividend, so it was simply a withdrawal and the remaining stock now has less value (leaving still same number of shares but at lower price).
 It's actually a very good thing for the investment if you simply put the money back into the stock by "reinvesting" it, when its lower price then generates free new shares at the lower price, which will then (on that dividend day) be more shares at lower price for same prior value (then on that day causes no change in same prior total value if reinvested), but it is additional free shares for greater future gains).
 The new dividend increase your Cost Basis (so that money is not taxed again in the future).

 Yes, your reinvestment did buy the dividend's shares, but with the same money you already had, which had just been withdrawn from your same stock.
-Reinvestment puts it back, maintaining the same investment value, and becoming additional shares, FREE shares because no additional cost.
-Assuming no other market changes that day, the value of your investment did Not change yet, but your number of shares did increase (probably every quarter), and the future gains will increase significantly.
-Reinvestment is a drastic long term benefit.
+Reinvestment puts it back, restoring the previous investment value, and becoming additional shares, FREE shares because no additional cost, money that was already there before it was refunded.
+Assuming no other market changes that day, the value of your investment did Not change yet, but your number of shares did increase (repeated probably every quarter), which will increase the future gains significantly (long term, not much at first).
+Reinvestment offers a dramatic long term benefit.

 Regardless if reinvested or withdrawn, you do owe tax then on the dividend.
-If reinvested, it is a new purchase (which is added to your cost basis), which restores the exact previous restored value, so there is no gain and no loss of stock value on that day, but it does add a few additional free shares (at the lower price, which is same prior value, but at no additional cost to you).
+If reinvested, it is a new purchase (which is added to your cost basis), which restores the exact previous restored value, so there is no gain and no loss of value on that day due to the dividend (regardless if reinvested or not), but reinvestment does add a few additional free shares (at the reduced price), which creates the same prior value, but at no additional cost to you, and no gain yet that day).
 This normally occurs every quarter, and the future compounding really adds up long term.

 Of course, the regular market price variations that day do still occur, but reinvesting the dividend itself causes no value change.
-But NOT reinvesting it does, withdrawing it reduces the value of the existing stock by the same withdrawn dollar value.
+But withdrawing it reduces the value of the existing investment by the same withdrawn dollar value but the dividend is in your pocket, so no value change.

-If it might help to encourage your dividend reinvestment, think of it as dollar cost averaging, which it is, and is a good plan.
-But it also retains your investment value, and is additional Free Shares
+If it might help to encourage your dividend reinvestment, think of reinvestment as dollar cost averaging, which it is, and it's a good plan.
+It also retains your investment value that day, and is additional Free Shares

 Dividend ReInvestmet Plans may be called DRIP.
 The way to reinvest regular stock dividends may not be obvious at some brokers, but it often can be done.
-However ETF (which trade in whole shares) may not be eligible at all brokers.
+However ETF (Exchange Traded Funds, which trade in whole shares) may not be eligible at all brokers.

 If the dividend was $1.60 per share, and you had 100 shares, then that dividend is $160.
 If the (then reduced) stock price is $60 per share, $160 reinvested would buy 2.6667 more shares.
 Mutual funds easily handle reinvestment of such fractional shares, but individual stocks do not.
 Stock exchanges work with whole shares, and strongly prefer lots in multiples of 100 shares.
 They have no option to trade fractional shares.